Windowing Data Streams in FME

 Two things need to happen to enable this workflow.

-- Windows on each FME Engine need to have the same ID as they increment.
+• Windows on each FME Engine need to have the same ID when they are incremented.

 For example, if the window duration is “30 seconds” and the window start time is set to “2021-03-10 17:00:00 UTC”.
 If we start a stream, and two FME Engines are assigned to the stream and the first features on each FME Engine enter the TimeWindower at 2021-03-10 17:11:35, they will be assigned the window ID 24.